Laurence Collins-Willis

 This was achieved by developing, refining and duplicating robust systems and strategies.
 It was a privilege to be in a role where you knew the support and advice you gave was regarded highly and to see the advice you give create excitement and growth within the industry.
 We were a team of winners, growing at rates that exceeded industry expectations.

-Along the way through the Excellence programme we developed, Brian brought in Tony Jones, my old (young) technical boss from British Gas, who had gone on to manage a very large with huge energy.
+Along the way through the Excellence programme we developed, Brian brought in Tony Jones, my old (young) technical boss from British Gas, who had gone on to manage a very large team with colossal energy.
 Tony started as Head of Sales but quickly went on to become General Manager of Harvey Softeners after Martin left the business, and Tony has been incredible as well.
 Tony is one of these heroes of business who will break the rule if it means the customer gets a world-class service and has been there for us as a team hugely, whilst also completely respecting that we are an independent business and sell all makes and models, including EcoWater, Hague, and many other brands.
 This kind of commitment to the customer is a great role model for us.

 When Jeremy passed away unexpectedly in July 2016, we decided that it was now or never – The time had come to make the move, and we were offered first refusal – we agreed to purchase the business from his widow, Linda.